I took a nice opportunity to consolidate all the ways of moving the blog posts from the Google Docs To WordPress through this post.

 Wordable (formerly called Postable) is an exceptional tool available for content marketers and bloggers to convert Google docs to WordPress in one click.
-Its main aim is to save your time and money.
-This WordPress Google docs plugin is available in both free and paid version.
-You may try its free plan as you can export the content to one WordPress site.
+Its main aim is to save time and money.
+This WordPress Google docs plugin is available in both free and paid versions.
+You may try its free plan, as you can export the content to one WordPress site.

-Google Docs has superior functionalities than other text editors but moving the files to the desired place is a tricky part.
+Google Docs has superior functionalities over other text editors, but moving the files to the desired place is tricky.
 Yes, it would eat up more time and involves too many procedures.

-Share your valuable viewpoints in the comment section, let’s discuss.
-Also, if you get any issues when connecting the Google docs to WordPress site through “Publish To WordPress” extension from Plugmatter, please let me know, I’ll help you!
+Share your valuable viewpoints in the comment section, and let’s discuss.
+Also, if you get any issues connecting the Google docs to WordPress site through the “Publish To WordPress” extension from Plugmatter, please let me know, and I’ll help!

 6 thoughts on “How to Import Data from Google Docs to WordPress?
 (Step-by-Step Process Explained)”

 Will be possible use it with DIVI Template?
 Or only works with blog post plain format without modules….

 Hi Pooja, the theme that you are using doesn’t matter as I’m talking the data transfer from Google docs to WordPress.
 Anyway, thanks for reading the post.

 This is really a good article for all the WordPress users, I have a simple question for you.
 Is this method is able to insert responsible images on our WordPress website or does this method insert a static size images, as per my experience with MS-Word the image size is always constant with the uploaded image via ms-word.